TomerH0525/Search-And-Copy/README.md

 #

-# At H\&O, we often needed to retrieve multiple product images from a large archive of historical files.
+# At the work place ive worked, we often needed to retrieve multiple product images from a large archive of historical files.
 This tool simplifies that task by allowing users to input a list of search terms and automatically copy matching files to a designated output folder.

 #